olegkorol/viind-2025-04/README.md

 - [Deno (v2)](https://deno.com)

-(Alternatively, a devbox environment with Deno v2 installed had been provided)
+(Alternatively, a devbox environment with Deno v2 installed has been provided)

 ## Quickstart